iKenndac/new-blog/content/posts/2024-12-17-journey-to-cascable-studio-pt-1-app-review.md

 Now, I'm not one of those people that's morally opposed to app review as a concept (as long as there are alternative distribution options, which is the case on the Mac, at least), but it *has* to function correctly.

 I'm not even that upset about some of the rejections I got during this process.
-When app review works well, the back-and-forth is fine.
+When App Review works well, the back-and-forth is fine.
 If we ignore the larger chaos here and look just at the rejection on December 11th:

 <table>
     <tr><td><strong>9:23 am</strong></td><td> Rejected needing information on why we use Bluetooth. </td></tr>